AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

-The investment problem, at this stage of development, makes it possible to manage the fact of investing in a capacity, whose availability varies during the year with an average availability over all Monte-Carlo years via the link\_profile.
+The investment problem, at this stage of development, makes it possible to manage the fact of investing in a capacity, whose availability varies during the year with an average availability over all Monte-Carlo years via the `link_profile`.
 However, it is not possible to manage an hourly availability <span class="underline">per Monte-Carlo year</span>, which would make it possible to represent more realistically the intermittency of RES from one year to another or the impact of outages and maintenance